 This species is native to South Africa (the hills around Graaff-Reinet).

-Haworthia bolusii is a stemless succulent with fleshy leaves arranged in a basal rosette that grows up to 3.2 inches (8 cm) in diameter.
+Haworthia bolusii is a stemless succulent with fleshy leaves arranged in a basal rosette that grows to 3.2 inches (8 cm) in diameter.
 It produces offsets around the base to form small clusters.
 Leaves are incurved, pale green with green longitudinal lines and white translucent bristles.
-The bristles are long, fibrous, wavy and cover the leaves to form a web-like pattern.
+The long fibrous wavy bristles cover the leaves to form a web-like pattern.
 Flowers are white with brown or reddish-brown veins and appear mainly in late spring on slender, up to 20 inches (50 cm) tall inflorescences.

 How to Grow and Care for Haworthia bolusii

 Soil: Like all Haworthias, this plant does not like its roots to remain wet for prolonged periods, so the soil should be well-drained.
 Use a commercial potting mix for succulents or make your own.

 Hardiness: This succulent likes warmer temperatures in the summer but cool in the winter.
 However, it does not like being too cold.
 H. bolusii can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Fertilizing: H. bolusii does not require much fertilizer.
 However, for optimum growth, fertilization is a good idea.
 Feed only with a dilute fertilizer and only during the active growing season.

 Repotting: This slow-growing succulent can stay in the same pot for years.
-To keep your plant healthy and happy, repot H. bolusii into fresh soil every two to three years in spring or fall.
+However, to keep your plant healthy and happy, repot H. bolusii into fresh soil every two to three years in spring or fall.
 Repotting time is also the time to take offsets for propagation.